bilias/rqwatch/docs/CONFIGURE.md

 - `MAILER_FROM` - From address used for notifications and mail release mails, sent by Rqwatch

 ### Redis Settings
-Rqwatch supports Redis for saving login sessions, caching configuration (`config.php/config.local.php`) and caching of Rspamd statistics.\
+Rqwatch supports Redis for saving login sessions, caching configuration (`config.php` and `config.local.php`) and caching of Rspamd statistics.\
 Sentinel is also supported.
 - `REDIS_ENABLE` - Set to `true` to enable Redis support
 - `REDIS_DSN` - Redis connection details\